joeylmaalouf/SoftSysDramaticDragons/reports/proposal1.md

 * Rodriguez-Rivera, Gustavo A. Junipero, and Justin Ennen.
 "Chapter 5.
 Writing Your Own Shell."
 Book Online: Introduction to Systems Programming: a Hands-on Approach.
 Purdue University, 2014.
 Web.
 30 Jan.
 2017. <https://www.cs.purdue.edu/homes/grr/SystemsProgrammingBook/Book/Chapter5-WritingYourOwnShell.pdf>.

 This explained to us additional user actions to consider, especially when dealing with piping and redirections.
 It also details a robust parser that gives us a complete grammar of what all potential inputs to the shell look like.
 We don't expect to do anything as complete, but it gives us a list to choose from in terms of what to support.

+#### Potential Roadblocks

+* Parsing more complicated expressions
+* Keeping track of responses from child processes for things like redirection
+* Making sure the entire group is on the same page regarding our understanding of the code and any relevant topics, so that we can all work efficiently